Early life and work of Clint Eastwood: Military service

-In 1951, Eastwood was drafted by the United States Army and assigned to Fort Ord in California, where he was appointed as a lifeguard and projectionist of training films.
+In March 1951, Eastwood was drafted by the Army and assigned to Fort Ord in California, where he was appointed as a lifeguard and projectionist of training films.
 Don Loomis recalled hearing that Eastwood was romancing one of the daughters of a Fort Ord officer, who might have been entreated to watch out for him when names came up for postings.
-To supplement his $67 a month salary he held a part-time job on a loading dock for the Spreckels Sugar Refining Company.
-He visited Carmel for the first time and remarked "someday I'd like to live here", although he confessed he had gained unwanted attention from a 23-year-old school teacher, after a one-night stand, who stalked him and threatened to kill herself.
+To supplement his $67 a month military pay——he held a part-time job on a loading dock for the Spreckels Sugar Refining Company.
+He visited Carmel for the first time and remarked "someday I'd like to live here".

 On 30 September 1951, while returning from a prearranged tryst with a girlfriend in Seattle, Eastwood was in the radar operator's compartment of a Douglas AD-1Q dive bomber that crashed into the Pacific Ocean off the Point Reyes Peninsula near San Francisco.
-The aircraft had departed from Sand Point Naval Air Station near Seattle, bound for northern California.
+The aircraft had departed from Sand Point Naval Air Station in Seattle, bound for northern California.
 During the flight, the rear door would not stay closed, the oxygen system proved inoperable, and the navigation systems and intercom failed.
 Eventually, during the late afternoon, the plane ran out of fuel and the pilot was forced to ditch the aircraft in the sea several miles off Point Reyes.
 Both Eastwood and the pilot, Lt.
 Francis Coleman Anderson (who went missing in action on January 29, 1953) were uninjured and Eastwood was able to swim to shore using a life raft.
 After some difficulty getting onto the beach, Eastwood made his way past Abbotts Lagoon and over a high fence towards a bright light that was nearer to him than Point Reyes Lighthouse.
-This turned out to be the KPH RCA receiving station.
+This turned out to be the KPH RCA ship-to-shore receiving station.
 The single operator at the station initially had trouble understanding Eastwood's explanation of the plane crash, but ultimately called the Coast Guard.
 He was taken to a "Coast Guard Station" (probably the Point Reyes Lifeboat Station) and reunited with the pilot, who had drifted further north.
-The next day, Eastwood was taken to the San Francisco Presidio and told that he would likely have to testify to an inquiry, which in the event was not the case.
-He later reflected on his thoughts during the crash, "I thought I might die.
+Eastwood later reflected on his thoughts during the crash, "I thought I might die.
 But then I thought, other people have made it through these things before.
 I kept my eyes on the lights on shore and kept swimming."
 In 2018, a project was begun to locate the submerged wreck of the plane.